-Although long-term trend and main NAEP both assess mathematics and reading, there are several differences, in particular in the content assessed, how often the assessment is administered, and how the results are reported.
+Although long-term trend and main NAEP both assess mathematics and reading, there are several differences, particularly in the content assessed, how often the assessment is administered, and how the results are reported.
 These and other differences mean that results from long-term trend and main NAEP cannot be compared directly.

 |Long-Term Trend Assessment||Main NAEP Assessment|

-Main NAEP assessments measure student performance in mathematics and reading every two years, most recently in 2011, and then in 2013.
-Other subjects, such as science, writing, and more, are also assessed.
+Main NAEP assessments measure student performance in mathematics and reading every two years.

 Mathematics focuses on numbers and numeration, variables and relationships, shape and size and position, measurement, and probability and statistics.
-Assesses basic skills and recall of definitions.
+Basic skills and recall of definitions are assessed.

-Reading features short narrative, expository or document passages, and focuses on locating specific information, making inferences, and identifying the main idea of a passage.
-On the average, passages are shorter in long-term trend reading than in main NAEP reading.
+Reading features short narrative, expository, or document passages, and focuses on locating specific information, making inferences, and identifying the main idea of a passage.
+On average, passages are shorter in long-term trend reading than in main NAEP reading.

 Main NAEP assessments change about every decade to reflect changes in curriculum in the nation’s schools; new frameworks reflect these changes.

-Students are selected by age (9, 13, and 17) to represent the the nation and to provide results for student groups such as Black, Hispanic, White, and sometimes others, by gender, family income, school location, and school type (public or private).
+Students are selected by age (9, 13, and 17) to represent the nation and to provide results for student groups such as Black, Hispanic, White, and sometimes others, by gender, family income, school location, and school type (public or private).

 Students with disabilities (SD) and English language learner (ELL) students are included using the same participation guidelines and with the same accommodations (as needed) in main NAEP.

 The inclusion and accommodation treatment is the same for main and for long-term trend assessments.